ProjectMeniscus/hayrack/README.md

 # Hayrack

-A tool for capturing syslog messages from STDIN, such as when run as a program destination by Syslog-NG, and pushing messages over ZeroMQ to downstream hosts.
+A tool for capturing messages from STDIN, such as when run as a program destination by Syslog-NG, and then load balance these messages over ZeroMQ to downstream worker nodes for processing.

 ### Example Hayrack Server: